AstunTechnology/geonetwork-snippets/README.md

 The process of defining the correct xml for your snippet is left to you but see the examples given in this repository as a starting point.

-Note that you will need access to the files for both your schema and the core GeoNetwork code to create and apply a new snippet, as well as an administator account in the web interface.
+Note that you will need access to the files for both your schema and the core GeoNetwork code to create and apply a new snippet, as well as an administrator account in the web interface.
 You may need to restart GeoNetwork for changes to be applied, but should not need to rebuild the source code.

 ## Process

 ### Define snippet

 * Must be contained within a single root element (see examples in this repository)
-* Must have all the namespaces used within the snippet defined in the root element
+* Must have all the xml namespaces used within the snippet defined in the root element

 ### Add to index